kaktusas2598/Villain/README.md

      seem correct, but glyphs themselves are rendering weirdly
  * FreeType class - font rendering works just fine, but it would be better if all glyphs were packed in a single texture before drawing
+ * Refactor all classes doing the rendering (DebugRenderer, SpriteBatch) to use VertexBuffer class *